sparkflows/sparkflows-docs/docs/user-guide/variables/index.rst

 When a variable is used in a node, below is the order of precedence:

-  * Lowest precedence is variables defined at the workflow level
+  * Lowest precedence is variables defined at the project level, then group level & Lowest precedence is variables defined at the global level
   * Variables defined during execution override the variables at the workflow level
   * Variables defined in Scala/Pyspark node override the previous variables